What type of hair transplant has Elon Musk had?

 FUE hair transplants work by removing hairs from areas of the head unaffected by thinning.
 These are removed individually, and planted into the affected areas of the hairline.
 Hair is usually taken from the back and base of the head, which is least likely to be affected by thinning.
 Once the new follicles are implanted, they heal up and embed naturally into the hairline, growing in thick and full to cover any affected areas and leaving the patient with an excellent result.

 Musk’s thicker, fuller hairline has been attributed to helping him stand out as one of the most influential men of recent years, as his new hairline lends him an air of confidence and masculinity.
-If you think an FUE hair transplant could be the right procedure for you, please contact a member of our expert team today.
+If you think an FUE hair transplant could be the right procedure for you, please contact a member of our expert team today or visit our hair transplant clinic in London today.